skarfacegc/FlowTrack2/README.md

     + I think it's created cleanly, I'm sure I'll notice stuff as I learn more.
 - Unit testing & Code Coverage setup added
     + Not super happy with it, want to look at something other than istanbul
+- Unit tests are a little cleaner now.
+- Start web UI

 Next up (in no particular order)
 -------